vijay2007-07-21/c-programming/README.md

-# c-programming
+# 📘 Learn C Programming

+Welcome to my C Programming learning journey!
-This repository documents my journey of learning the C programming language from scratch.
-It includes basic to advanced concepts, code examples, mini projects, and practice problems.
+This repository contains notes, code examples, and mini projects as I learn the C language from scratch.